Hollande stonewalls on private life to make reform pitch

 DEFENCE OF EUROPE

-Hollande, who defied street protests to legalize gay marriage last year, signaled he was ready for a new controversy by announcing plans for a law allowing terminally ill patients to end their lives under strict controls.
+Hollande, who defied street protests to legalise gay marriage last year, signalled he was ready for a new controversy by announcing plans for a law allowing terminally ill patients to end their lives under strict controls.

 Hollande defended the European Union ahead of European Parliament elections in May and said he would not let Eurosceptics who want to pull France out of the euro prevail.